 Can Google Analytics Track Downloads?

-Google Analytics 4 does now have built-in download tracking.
+GA4 does have built-in file download event tracking.
 However, even though you can turn on download tracking, it’s difficult for many users to figure out how those downloads are reported, and where to find that data.

 If you do turn on file download tracking, Google Analytics will report those numbers for you in their Events report, which looks something like this: